JamesVeug/InscyptionZergMod/README.md

 - Squirrel art changed to a Larva
 - Added Zergling - 1,2 with Final attack
 - Added Roach - 2,2 with Regenerate
-- Added Overlord - 0,4 with Flying and Magic Leap
+- Added Overlord - 0,4 with Flying and Mighty Leap
 - Added Kerrigan - 3,3 With Regestate
 - Added Mutalisk - 3,1 with Flying and Split Strike
 - Added Queen - 1,3 With Spawn Larva